foreverallama/readmat/docs/mat_file_format.md

 #### Class ID

 This contains a number which servers as a unique identifier for the class type of an object.
 All objects in a MAT-file are associated with a class ID to identify the class they belong to.
 Class IDs are numbered starting from `1`.

+### Enumeration Classes

+For enumeration instances, the object metadata is instead a `struct` array, containing the following fields:

+1. `EnumerationInstanceTag`: Contains an object reference (mentioned in the above table)
+2. `ClassName`: A metadata indicator to extract the enumeration class name from subsystem data
+3. `ValueNames`: A metadata indicator to extract the properties of this enumeration class
+4. `Values`: A `uint32` array of object metadata as indicated in the above table.
+The object ID and class ID point to the enumeration class object.
+If the properties of the enumeration class are not initialized/instantiated, then this is an empty array.
+5. `ValueIndices`: The value indices of the enumeration array
+6. `BuiltinClassName`: This is set if the enumeration class specifies a superclass.
+The value is a metadata indicator to extract the name of the superclass

 ## Subsystem Data